letscodeshivansh/spartan-advance-ai-assistant/README.md

 - **News Reading:** Get the latest news updates.
 - **Weather Updates:** Retrieve current weather information.

+### (Note: Some of the feature may not be working efficiently, but I'm working on it)

 ## Prerequisites 🗒️

 Before running the project locally, ensure you have the following installed: